Rapid City police: 2 people dead in apparent murder-suicide - NewsBreak

 Rapid City police: 2 people dead in apparent murder-suicide

 SIOUX FALLS, S.D.
-(AP) — Rapid City police are investigating an apparent murder-suicide that left two...panhandlepost.com
+(AP) — Rapid City police are investigating an apparent murder-suicide that left two...northplattepost.com

 SIOUX FALLS, S.D.
-(AP) — Rapid City police are investigating an apparent murder-suicide that left two...panhandlepost.com
+(AP) — Rapid City police are investigating an apparent murder-suicide that left two...northplattepost.com

 Comments / 0